AndrzejKarkosz/Digital-Data-Dashboard/README.md

     3. Metrics documentation - this is the documentation of all, the metrics used in the dashboard including the code to create them.

-!!
-Important !!!
-If you want to see the dashboard in preview mode, you can find it in the link below:

 ### Built with: